jerielwong/dsiPROJECTS/project_2/README.md

 ***
-#### Conclusion

-Conclusion of pricing features

-After analysis of the features
-The features that are useful for predict price includes the following 1st Floor SF
-Gr Liv Area
-Garage Area
-Most important feature would be Overall Qual of the house that has the highetst impact on the house
+Conclusion¶
+This model will do reasonably well in estimating home prices in Ames (in the context of advising home sellers on deciding on homeprices).
+It also gave us valuable insights in terms of the factors that will affect home prices in Ames.
+Hence, I would think that this model has largely addressed our business problems, which is able to predict a fair market price for all market participants, throughout the whole business pyramid, Business to Consumers.
+Business Recommendations
+As expected, a higher/better value in these features will almost always increase house value: 1st Flr SF, Gr Liv Area and TotRms AbvGrd.
+As the house area is bigger, sale price will naturally increase, as the idea of purchasing a house, is about the area, no one would pay a high price for a small little cell.

+Suprisingly from the model, parameters related to Garage, such as, Garage Type, Garage Cars, Garage Finish.
+This could be an anamoly, as the people in Iowa generally have a strong preference for garage hence it is more weighted in that area.

+Going forward, market researchers will know which parameters to bring forward to the clients, to convince what are the factors that can increase the market price of the house..

+top10_cont_feat = ['Mas Vnr Area', 'Total Bsmt SF', '1st Flr SF', 'Gr Liv Area', 'Garage Area', 'Year Built', 'Year Remod/Add', 'Full Bath', 'TotRms AbvGrd', 'Garage Cars', 'Overall Qual']

+top10_cate_feat = ['Bldg Type','House Style','Heating','Garage Type','Foundation', 'Exterior 1st','Exterior 2nd','Electrical','Condition 1','Condition 2']

+top_ordi_feat = ['Exter Qual', 'Bsmt Qual', 'Kitchen Qual', 'Fireplace Qu', 'Garage Finish']

 Limitations
 Hyperparameter tuning: A predefined range of values was passed in to tune the hyperparameters for our regularisation models.
 There is a possibility that there are values outside of the predefined range that could have produced better results.

 Other external factors not taken into account: The value of a house is not purely determined by the features we have analysed.
 There are many other factors which could affect house demand and supply, such as the current economic climate, housing policies, demographic changes, proximity of the house to amenities like malls and schools, and so on.
 Predictions from our model are limited in its accuracy as it does not consider these factors.

 Limited timeframe: Our data comprised only transactions between 2006–2010.
 This is a pretty short timeframe, which makes it hard to capture actual general trends in sale prices of houses in Ames.
 The housing market within the 2006-2010 timeframe could be very different from how it is in present time.
+Missing values: There were numerous missing values for which we did a convenient imputation for.
+This has definitely introduced a certain level of inaccuracy into our analysis.

+Limited generalisability to houses outside of Ames, Iowa: The predictive model we've built only applies to the houses in Ames and will not be accurate when applied to houses in other cities or countries.
+To make it more applicable across the board, we could perhaps remove features specific to houses in the U.S. or Ames, such as replacing Ames' neighborhood with a metric describing a property's distance from the city centre, or whether a property is near a buzzing commercial hub, etc.

 ***